Rabena-Yostor/clinic/README.md

 Feel free to explore our application and make the most out of these features!
 #
 #
-# API Refrences: (All method names are the same as their Functionality)
+# API References: (All method names are the same as their Functionality)
 Endpoint: /api/admin/”Method name”

 *This is for admin routes:*